brainiac19/GenshinFish/README.md

 We are lazy shit

 # How to use it?
+## If you do not play in English, go to the top of the script and change the game window title to your language.
 ## Run main.py as admin, start fishing.
 ## Cast the rod manually, and it'll detect any status change and control the tension when the time comes.
 ## Press K to stop current controlling session in case it might not realize that the fish is already caught( it usually would )